Pacific Neuroscience Institute: Looking Back at 2017 and Looking Ahead to 2018

 2017 was exciting on the training and education front with a total of 4 PNI neurosurgical fellows including 1 clinical fellow and 3 visiting international fellows from China and Chile.
 We established the PNI Neuroscience Internship Program with Pomona College for undergraduates interested in a career path in the neurosciences and/or medicine.
 The Skull Base and Endoscopic Microdissection Laboratory has continued to be a platform for innovation and fellowship training in minimally invasive skull base surgery, neuroanatomical dissections, and technology and approach advancements in keyhole surgery.
 Finally, in the fall of 2017, PNI hosted the first annual Pacific Neuroscience Symposium, a 2-day continuing medical education event for doctors, as well as the 9th Annual Neuroscience Nursing Symposium.
 Throughout the year, PNI professors presented at multiple national and international conferences across the neurosciences.

 2018 will see us expanding our PNI fellowships into neuro-oncology and ENT/otolaryngology, and continuing our PNI Neuroscience Internship Program with Pomona College.
 We will be the local host for the upcoming International Society of Pituitary Surgeons meeting in San Diego in February, are planning the 2nd Pacific Neuroscience Symposium, and will conduct the 10th Neuroscience Nursing Symposium.
-Finally, the new and expanded PNI multidisciplinary Microdissection Laboratory is under construction at the John Wayne Cancer Institute and scheduled to open in the spring.
+Finally, the new and expanded PNI multidisciplinary Microdissection Laboratory is under construction at the Saint John’s Cancer Institute and scheduled to open in the spring.

 PATIENT & COMMUNITY EDUCATION